thivy/copilot-demo/README.md

 - Complete methods in credit-card-service.ts
 - Create a new Button component in in the `ui` folder using the Chat feature.
 The challenge is to ensure that the button follows the exact coding pattern as the `input` component in the `ui` folder.
-- Create new unit tests using vite in credit-card-service.test.ts
+- Create new unit tests using vite in credit-card.test.ts